unshiftio/url-parse/README.md

 change is to make the URL parser available in different JavaScript environments as you don't always have access to the DOM like `Worker` environments.
 This module still have a really small foot print as this module's main intention is to be bundled with client-side code.
+The only problem however with a RegExp based solution is that it required a lot of lookups causing major problems in FireFox.
+So the last and the current solution was a pure string parsing solution which chops up the URL in smaller pieces.

 In addition to URL parsing we also expose the bundled `querystringify` module.